spotinst/help/src/docs/tools-and-provisioning/ci-cd/jenkins.md

 ## Common Setup Steps

-The Spot Jenkins plugin supports connecting agents to the controller using the two most common methods — SSH and JNLP:
+The Spot Jenkins plugin supports connecting agents to the controller using the two most common methods:

 1. SSH: In this mode, the controller initiates the connection with agents via SSH.
-2. JNLP: In this mode, the launched agents use a custom startup-script and initiate the connection to the controller via JNLP (Java Network Launch Protocol).
+2. JNLP: In this mode, the launched agents use a custom startup-script to initiate the connection to the controller via JNLP (Java Network Launch Protocol).

-The Elastigroup/plugin setup for each one of the modes differs, but there are some common steps:
+The Elastigroup/plugin setup for each one of the modes is different; here are the common setup steps:

 ### Step 1: Generate a Spot API Access Token

-1. Login to the [Spot Console](https://console.spotinst.com/spt/auth/signIn) and then go to Settings -> API -> [Permanent Tokens](https://console.spotinst.com/spt/settings/tokens/permanent).
+1. Login to the [Spot Console](https://console.spotinst.com/spt/auth/signIn) and then go to Settings &rarr; API &rarr; [Permanent Tokens](https://console.spotinst.com/spt/settings/tokens/permanent).
 2. Generate a permanent API access token and save it for later use in the Jenkins configuration.

 ### Step 2: Install the Spot Plugin for Jenkins

-1. Login to the Jenkins console, install the Spot Plugin from the available Plugins list.
+1. Log in to the Jenkins console and install the Spot Plugin from the available Plugins list.
 2. After installing the plugin, Restart Jenkins.
-3. Navigate to `Manage Jenkins` -> `Configure System`, scroll down to the Spot section and add the API Token generated in Step 1, alongside an appropriate Account ID (will be used as a global Account ID in case no Account ID is specified for a Cloud added in the next step).
+3. Navigate to `Manage Jenkins` &rarr; `Configure System`, scroll down to the Spot section and add the API Token generated in Step 1, alongside an appropriate Account ID - this will be the default account ID in case no Account ID is specified for a specific Cloud (detailed in the next steps).
 4. Click on `Validate Token` to ensure that the token is valid.

 <img src="/tools-and-provisioning/_media/Jenkins_4.png" />